2011 Novak Djokovic tennis season: Indian Wells Masters

-In the first half of March Djokovic met Federer in the semifinals of Indian Wells, and they split the opening two sets of the match.
+In the first half of March, Djokovic met Federer in the semifinals of Indian Wells, and they split the opening two sets of the match.
 Djokovic quickly broke Federer's service in the third set, but had to stave off two break points on his own serve to go up two-games-to-love.
 The players traded breaks until Djokovic won the final four games to take the set and match.
-With this win Djokovic moved up to Number 2 in the ATP World Tour Rankings.
+This win allowed Djokovic to move up to Number 2 in the ATP World Tour Rankings.

-Djokovic played Rafael Nadal in the final, for their first encounter of the season.
+In the final, Djokovic faced Rafael Nadal for their first encounter of the season.
 The first set went to Nadal via two breaks of Djokovic's serve.
 In the second set, Djokovic was up five-games-to-three, and faced five deuces before taking the set.
-In the third set Djokovic took command and lost only two games to take victory.
+In the third set Djokovic took command and lost only two games to take victory, thus becoming only the third player to beat Nadal and Federer in the same tournament twice, after Nikolay Davydenko and David Nalbandian.

 Miami Masters

-In the second half of March Djokovic met Nadal for the second time of the season in the finals yet again.
+In the second half of March, Djokovic met Nadal for the second time of the season in the finals yet again.
 Nadal quickly took a three-games-to-one advantage, and saved breakpoints to advance to five-games-to-one.
 Djokovic recovered a break but couldn't avoid losing the set.
 Djokovic started well in the second set, going up four-games-to-love.
 Djokovic won the second set to force a deciding third set.
 The final set was decided in a tiebreak.
 Djokovic got down early in the tiebreak, but recovered to win the match.